Nibelungen

 Richard Wagner's Ring des Nibelungen

-.. is a cycle of four German-language epic music dramas (developed by Wagner in the period 1848-1874) based on the Germanic and Norse sagas of the Nibelungen:
+.. is a cycle of four German-language epic music dramas (developed by Richard Wagner in the period 1848-1874) based on the Germanic and Norse sagas of the Nibelungen:

 • Das Rheingold (The Rhinegold)